learn-co-students/react-updating-state-cb-gh-000/README.md

 }
 ```

 See what happened there?
-It _merged_ the state, but any objects get overwritten,
+It _merged_ the state, but the other key/value pairs in `addressInfo` get overwritten,
 because it doesn't _deeply_ merge the state with the object you pass into
 `this.setState()`.
 A deep merge means that the merge will happen recursively,
 leaving any unchanged properties intact.
 For example, consider the following